Skip to Main Content

 Bilingual assistant directors anchoring French shooting days

-Here is how this works in practice.
 Our 1st AD, 2nd AD, and 2nd 2nd AD roster runs the floor on French shoots with the discipline that the Convention Collective production audiovisuelle and intermittents du spectacle scheduling rules demand.
-Whether your shoot is locked into a sound stage at La Cité du Cinéma, dressing a Haussmann block in Paris.
-Working a beach unit on the Côte d'Azur, or moving between Lyon studios and Bordeaux exteriors, our ADs build day-out-of-days and strip boards that respect French working-hour ceilings, mandated meal breaks, and the Code du travail rest periods that catch unprepared global teams off guard.
+Your shoot might lock into a sound stage at La Cité du Cinéma, dress a Haussmann block in Paris, work a beach unit on the Côte d'Azur, or move between Lyon studios and Bordeaux exteriors.
+In each case, our ADs build day-out-of-days and strip boards that respect French working-hour ceilings, set meal breaks, and the Code du travail rest periods that catch unprepared global teams off guard.

-Here is the short of it.
-Bilingual French-English leadership is the practical promise — the 1st AD running the set is the same person fluent in the language used by the gaffer, the régisseur, and the mairie liaison waiting on a street permit.
-We brief ADs on TRIP-funded co-productions, CNC-supported features, and the heritage-site protocols needed for Centre des Monuments Nationaux locations from Versailles to Carcassonne, and we hold a deep enough bench to staff multi-unit shoots covering Marseille, Toulouse, and the Pyrenees from a single booking conversation without dropping coverage on prep.
+Bilingual French-English leadership is the practical promise here.
+The 1st AD running the set is the same person fluent in the language used by the gaffer, the régisseur, and the mairie liaison waiting on a street permit.
+We brief ADs on TRIP-funded co-productions, CNC-supported features, and the heritage-site protocols that Centre des Monuments Nationaux locations from Versailles to Carcassonne demand.
+Our bench runs deep enough to staff multi-unit shoots across Marseille, Toulouse, and the Pyrenees from a single booking call, and we never drop coverage on prep.

 ACT 03